KQM-git/HSRNews/readme.md

 ### Known Issues

-■2023/10/11
+■2023/10/23

-- We are aware of an issue where the voice over and subtitles do not match.
+- We are aware of an issue where voice-overs are inconsistent with the subtitles for certain dialogues and combat lines.
 This issue will be fixed in the future.

 ### Game Updates and Improvements Overview